gujoey/FoodRecipeApp/README.md

-# NoroffVueApp
+# FoodRecipeApp
-This project is a simple Vue application that displays food recipes.
+FoodRecipeApp is a simple Vue application that displays food recipes.

 [install and run](#install-and-run-the-project) | [run commands](#run-commands)
 ***